Montreal-Analytics/looker_open/to_do/question_3.md

 # Question 3

-Using Explore Gsod

-* Using the single value viz:
+Using the explore **Gsod**:

-  * find a way to display max, min and average temperature (in 2019) on different lines of the same visualization.
+1. Using the single value vizualization, find a way to display Max, Min, and Average temperatures of 2019 on different lines of the **same visualization**.
-    * Bonus point if you do that in LookML
+2. Can you do #1 in an alternative way?
-  * add that viz to your dashboard
+3. Add the vizualisation to your dashboard.